tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 **solution**

-the issue is not resolved yet.

-TODO: check if this issue is resolved when `android-sdk` is upgraded via brew.
+issue is resolved after updating emulator to version 26.1.4.0 via `sdkmanager --update`.

 ### no application launcher icon on home screen in emulator